ampproject/amphtml/spec/amp-html-format.md

 - `behavior`
 - `-moz-binding`

-The following properties are currently blacklisted due to performance concerns:

-- `filter`

 AMP only allows transitions and animations of properties that can be GPU accelerated in common browsers.
 We currently whitelist: `opacity`, `transform` (also `-vendorPrefix-transform`).

 In the following examples `<property>` needs to be in the whitelist above.